To all of you pregnant mommies out there:

 Honestly, I find such relief in being wholly dependent upon my Father.
 He will care for me, and He will care for my children.
 I can trust Him because He is good.
 He is the source of my peace.
 He is the reason I can honestly say that I am unafraid though Zika may threaten.

 I find true rest, peace, assurance, and grace in the arms of my loving Father.
 He alone is my source.
-Rather than waste away in fear, I am choosing to trust and to live in peace.
+Rather than wasting away in fear, I am choosing to trust and to live in peace.
 Yes, I will take necessary precautions and make appropriate decisions to protect myself and my family from the Zika virus, but at the end of the day, my confidence and faith rests in the Lord, not in the brand of mosquito repellent I am using.
 Jesus offers me peace.
 It is not a peace that can come from me – it has to come from above.
 Daily, I choose this peace and rest confidently in the hope I have found in Him.

 Peace I leave with you, My peace I give to you; not as the world gives do I give to you.
 Let not your heart be troubled, neither let it be afraid.
 (John 14:27)